Security is leadership work

 Turn risk into a decision matrix

-Use a consistent way to decide what to fund, what to pause, and what to escalate.
-Use a simple likelihood versus impact view.
-Then attach leadership actions per quadrant.
+Use a consistent method to decide what to fund, what to pause, and what to escalate.
+A simple likelihood versus impact view keeps leadership discussion grounded in business exposure instead of technical noise.
+Then attach clear actions to each quadrant.

 How to use the matrix in leadership meetings